Consentua/blog/_posts/2019-01-30-Paper-Cup-Shop-Demo.md

 - Or is it to have a single go-to place for consent for all parties?
 - Perhaps it is to improve trust in your brand?

 All these variables shape how and when you get consent from customers.
 However, their is nothing like a real-life working example to help shape your thinking.
 To that end and to help get the creative juices going the Consentua team have mocked up a fairly standard e-commerce site via our new spoof company - “The Paper Cup Shop”.
+You can visit the demo at http://cupshop.consentua.com/#/

 Note:  This is only one example of best practice consent management.